Where Faith Meets Therapy

 • Pastoral Counseling: In some cases, therapy is provided by religious leaders trained in counseling.

-What are the benefits of faith-based therapy?
+What are the Benefits?

 Faith-based therapy offers a unique blend of psychological support and spiritual guidance, which can be deeply healing for those whose beliefs are central to their identity.
 Here’s how it can make a meaningful difference: